 Option Description /before [/beforepath Snapshot Path] Performs a before snapshot and saves the snapshot to the optionally specified snapshot folder.
-If no snapshot folder is specified, the default snapshot folder i used. /after [/beforepath Snapshot Path] [/o Output Path] path.
-If no output path is specified, the output configuration and snapshot files saved to the current user's desktop. /component or /layer Forces the output type to component.
-This mode causes a .xlayer format file to generated. /d /l License file /deletesandbox Forces a diagnostic-mode output to be generated.
+If no snapshot folder is specified, the default snapshot folder i used. /after [/beforepath Snapshot Path] [/o Output Path] Performs an after snapshot using the optionally specified before snapshot path. no before snapshot path is specified, the default snapshot folder is used.
+The output configuration and snapshot files are saved to the optionally specified ou path.
+If no output path is specified, the output configuration and snapshot files saved to the current user's desktop.
+Forces the output type to component.
+This mode causes a .xlayer format file to /component or /layer generated. /d /l License file /deletesandbox Forces a diagnostic-mode output to be generated.
 Applies the specified license file.
 Forces the virtual application to delete the sandbox on application shutdown.

-Anapshots generated from the command-line using the /after flag will not have an output path and specified.
+As Snapshots generated from the command-line using the /after flag will not have an output path and specified.
 When using programmatic snapshotting, it is strongly recommended that additional scripting be performed to apply necessary additional configuration to the generated xappl file.